bcobo/SIRENA/doc/SIRENAfunctions.rst

     It finds the two embracing :cpp:member:`maxDERs` in the calibration library:

-        - If :cpp:member:`maxDER` is lower than the lowest :cpp:member:`maxDERs` in the library :math:`\Rightarrow` The data with the lowest :cpp:member:`maxDERs` (first row) in the library are chosen
+        - If :cpp:member:`maxDER` is lower than the lowest :cpp:member:`maxDERs` in the library => The data with the lowest :cpp:member:`maxDERs` (first row) in the library are chosen

-        - If :cpp:member:`maxDER` is higher than the highest :cpp:member:`maxDERs` in the library :math:`\Rightarrow` The data of the penultimate row in the library are chosen
+        - If :cpp:member:`maxDER` is higher than the highest :cpp:member:`maxDERs` in the library => The data of the penultimate row in the library are chosen

     **Members/Variables**